 This will improve as you train since your brain will be better at judging how to hit the target where your eyes want to hit it.
 Coordination is also worked on in other ways, such as being able to move your body in sync when throwing a punch for example.
 It is about hitting the pad the way it should be hit.
 When punching, for example, your hips should rotate while your arm extends.
 Such coordination in kicks, elbows, knees, and hands is vital to attack effectively.

-This includes your hand to eye coordination but is much more.
-Essentially you are developing strength of mind and ability to concentrate on what you need to do.
+This includes your hand-to-eye coordination but is much more.
+Essentially you are developing strength of mind and the ability to concentrate on what you need to do.
 This applies to when you are defending (pads such as focus mitts can be used to punch back with so the striker has to defend), when you are moving around in your stance, and when you are striking.
 When you are punching, for example, you must focus on what you need to do and then be able to execute it.
 Padwork develops this focus and mental attitude so that you can successfully strike where you want to strike and how you want to strike.
 This is essential in combat, a lack of focus and not being able to concentrate on what you need to do would be detrimental.

 This is possibly the first skill you acquire when doing pad work.
 It is being able to judge where the pad is so that you can strike the pad effectively and with the correct technique.
 This applies to all forms of striking.
 The aim is to maintain your balance, which would mean that if you were punching, not overextending or punching too short so you cannot generate any power.